alexey-hohlov/angular-crud/README.md

 * SCSS

 ## 🚀 Features
-* Add, remove, delete and edit users
+* Add, remove and edit users
 * Validated forms

 ## 🤖 How to run